Lightning-Universe/Sample_component/README.md

-# Lightning component template
+# Slack messenger component

-Template for creating a lightning component
+Component to send a message on Slack

 ## Use the component